jacobsky/egui-stylist/README.md

 If you only require a part of the application, you can also include only the views that you require for your application.

+## Road Map

+- [ ] Improve UX
+- [ ] Upload to crates.io
+- [ ] Enhance the Theme Previewer to move away from the using the Demo widget gallery
+- [ ] Theme inspector
+- [ ] Small list of selected default themes
 ## Contributions

 Contributions to should be made in the form of GitHub pull requests.
 I will be happy to review and include any additional changes that make sense for the project.